DOE Title IX Compliance at UCI

 Patient-Complainant Cases:

-UCI follows the UC Guidelines on Investigating Prohibited Conduct in the Context of Patient Care and UC Guidelines on Prohibited Conduct Definitions in the Context of Patient Care (link) regarding sexual harassment complaints made by patients that arise in a clinical care setting.
-Patient sexual harassment concerns can be reported directly to OEOD.
-Complaints made to UCI Health or UCI student health center will be referred to OEOD for assessment.
+UCI follows the UC Guidance on Investigating Prohibited Conduct in the Context of Patient Care and UC Guidelines on Prohibited Conduct Definitions in the Context of Patient Care regarding sexual harassment complaints made by patients that arise in a clinical care setting.
+Patient sexual harassment concerns can be reported directly to the OEOD online reporting form or by emailing oeod@uci.edu.
+Complaints made to UCI Health or UCI Student Health Center will be referred to OEOD for assessment.
 Patients can also file sexual harassment complaints with the U.S. Department of Health and Human Services Office for Civil Rights.

 UCI Staff Training: